- To understand each section within the header of a policy

 - Last Approved: The last date the policy completed the approval process.

 - Last Revised: The last date a revision was made to the actual content of the policy.
-This may coincide with the last approval, but may not if it has completed a subsequent review was completed without any revisions made.
+This may coincide with the last approval, but may not if a subsequent review was completed without any revisions made.
 Changes in the properties, including attachments, do not constitute a change and will not update the Last Revised Date.

 If correcting a minor content change on an Active policy by an Administrative Override, the Last Revised Date will not change.

 - Next Review: The next date where a review of the policy is required.
+This field is an auto-calculated by adding the policy's expiration period to the Last Approved Date.

 - Owner: This is the individual who is assigned responsibility for this specific policy.
 This can be the original author or another user.